 Account linking and Identity

-You may use the Account Linking API and OAuth 2 to create a link between a Google user and an existing non-Google account on your system.
+You may use Google Sign-In and/or the Account Linking API with OAuth 2 to create a link between a Google user and an existing non-Google account on your system.
 When implementing account linking using OAuth, you must own your OAuth endpoint or have control over it with an OAuth service provider.
 Do not provide URLs from Identity Providers directly in your Actions on Google configuration.
 Only one OAuth config per action package is permitted.

 Don't use any other method to associate a Google user with an account on your system, including using an association from another Action engaging in account linking.
 For example, if you offer multiple Actions requiring account linking, each Action must independently use the Account Linking API — using the configuration defined in the respective action package — to associate the Google user with the existing account.